yashbonde/chess_lm/README.md

 ```

 This will download a zip file and extract to different files `agg_mv.txt` and `agg_res.txt` which are the moves file and results file respectively.
 (Read Credits for further clarification)

-~~I am currently training a model on colab that has the configuration given in [`config.json`](config.json).
-This takes about 13 mins to go through one epoch, I am using train/finetune concept that seemlessly trains or finetunes an existting model (super useful when using colab).~~ So it has real hard time training on Colab.

-### Model

-The model is Language Modelling GPT2 and uses `lm_head` as policy head and another head as the value head.
-Value loss is MSE loss while policy uses a categorical cross entropy loss.
-The neat thing about the vocabulary is that instead of having a complicated method like one used in AlphaZero-CNN or having multihead system we use a relatively simple approach.

-* There are total 1792 possible moves on the chess board and so instead of feeding the entire board we assume that the neural network would have a model in its hidden layers.
-* Like GPT2 training we do not train seperate sequences with attention masks, instead we pass a `[NEW GAME]` token and assume that the network should be able to use this as a delimiter.

 ### Training